Brazzaville to Kinshasa River Crossing – 7 Easy Steps

 In Brazzaville, we stayed at Résidence Hôtelière de Moungali and we were very comfortable here.
 The rate is around USD $50 p/night (twin room) with A/C, cable TV, good wifi and it’s super clean.
 The rate includes a great breakfast each morning too.

-The restaurant serves good food in the evening, the location is convenient and the staff were fantastic.
-We took a taxi from this hotel to the port, it only takes ten minutes or so.
+The restaurant serves good food in the evening, the location is convenient and the staff was fantastic.
+We took a taxi from this hotel to the port to start our journey from Brazzaville to Kinshasa, it only takes ten minutes or so.

 The taxi costs 1000 XAF or USD 1.60.
 We arrived at 8.45 am.